 Increased Network :As extended arms of 36 Passport Offices, 93 Passport Seva Kendras (PSKs) and 424 Post Office Passport Seva Kendras (POPSK) have been made operational across the country as part of Passport Seva.

 Improved Amenities :The PSK provides a world class ambience.
 Amenities in every PSK include helpful guides, Self-Service Kiosks, photocopying, food and beverage facilities, public phone booth, baby care, newspapers and journals and television in a comfortable air-conditioned waiting lounge.
 The Electronic Queue Management System ensures the 'first-in-first-out' principle in application processing.

 State of the Art Technology Infrastructure :Passport Seva is supported by state-of-the-art technology infrastructure which enables end-to-end passport services to be delivered with enhanced security comparable to the best in the world.
 The photograph and biometrics of the applicants are captured when they visit the PSK.
 Their applications and supporting documents are digitized and stored in the system for further processing.

 Integration with Police and India Post :The PSP network connects with the State Police across all the states and union territories.
 The applicant's data is sent electronically for police verification.
 PSP also provides an interface to India Post for tracking delivery of passport to citizens.

 Call Centre & Helpdesk :A multi-lingual National call centre operating in 17 Indian languages enables citizens to obtain passport service related information and receive updates about their passport applications, round the clock, seven days a week.
-An e-mail based helpdesk besides a mobile based application 'mPassport Seva' provides information on passport services.
+An e-mail based helpdesk besides a mobile based application 'mPassport Seva' both on Android and IOS platforms enables submission of passport application, payment of the requisite fees, getting an appointment and also provides information on passport services.